sdwalsh/mirango-2014/_posts/2015-06-07-configure-nginx-for-HTTPS.markdown

 HPKP, Public Key Pinning Extension, is a HTTP header that instructs clients to remember the server's cryptographic identity.
 When a client visits the server again, it expects a certificate containing the public key stored from the original visit.
 HPKP reduces the ability to [issue forged certificates][mitm-attack] for a website.
 It should be noted that there is an inherent weakness to key pinning.
 Since key pinning is a trust on first use security mechanism a client cannot detect a MitM attack (using a forged certificate) when visiting a site for the first time.

 HPKP requires the base64-encode of SHA256 hash of the public key, certificate signing request, or the certificate.
-Mozilla provides a short guide:
+[Mozilla provides a short guide][base64]:

 {% highlight bash %}
 #Given the public key my-key-file.key: